How to integrate Klipfolio MCP with LangChain

 Introduction

 This guide walks you through connecting Klipfolio to LangChain using the Composio tool router.
-By the end, you'll have a working Klipfolio agent that can create a new dashboard for marketing kpis, list all available data sources in my account, append this week's sales csv to data source, refresh all data sources updated in last 24 hours through natural language commands.
+By the end, you'll have a working Klipfolio agent that can create a new dashboard for marketing kpis, list all available data sources in your account, append this week's sales csv to data source through natural language commands.

 This guide will help you understand how to give your LangChain agent real control over a Klipfolio account through Composio's Klipfolio MCP server.